8 Days , 5 Cities

 Killarney - Visit Dunguaire Castle and explore The Burren

-You continue to the Cliffs of Moher, one of Ireland’s most stunning natural beauty spots, which defiantly stand as giant natural ramparts against the aggressive might of the Atlantic Ocean.
+Shortly, you continue to the Cliffs of Moher, one of Ireland’s most stunning natural beauty spots, which defiantly stand as giant natural ramparts against the aggressive might of the Atlantic Ocean.
 The rise in places to over 700 feet stretches for almost 5 miles.
 O’Brien’s Tower, constructed in the early 19th century as a viewing point for Victorian tourists, is located on Moher’s highest cliff.
-From its unique vantage position, you can view the Clare coastline, the Aran Islands, and mountains as far apart as Kerry and Connemara.
+You can view the Clare coastline, the Aran Islands, and mountains as far apart as Kerry and Connemara from its unique vantage position.

 Overnight in Killarney.

 Ring of Kerry, Ireland